Journey into the remote regions of your subconscious and discover who you truly are. Shadow work can help you achieve just that.

 Empathy

-Another benefit of engaging in shadow work is that it can help you develop empathy.
+Engaging in shadow work can help you develop empathy.
 When you do all the challenging work to understand your own complex behaviors, you’ll naturally start to understand why others behave the way they do as well.

 Shadow work can help those without a natural gift for empathy understand how complex human emotions are and use that deeper understanding to relate better to others.